dbt-labs/docs.getdbt.com/website/docs/faqs/Snapshots/snapshot-target-is-not-a-snapshot-table.md

 > Snapshot target is not a snapshot table (missing `dbt_scd_id`, `dbt_valid_from`, `dbt_valid_to`)

 Double check that you have not inadvertently caused your snapshot to behave like table materializations by setting its `materialized` config to be `table`.
-Prior to dbt versions 1.4, it was possible to have a snapshot like this:
+Prior to dbt version 1.4, it was possible to have a snapshot like this:

 ```sql
 {% snapshot snappy %}